mawilms/lembas/README.md

 ## Contribute

 Lembas is meant to be a community project.
 So anyone who wants to be part of Lembas is welcome.
-It doesn't matter if you have a feature request or if you are a developer who wants to develop a feature.
+It doesn't matter if you have a feature request or if you want to develop one.
 You're an experienced Rust developer and want to critize my code?
 Also no problem.
 Any feedback is welcome!

 You can open a Feature request or Bug issue [here](https://github.com/mawilms/lembas/issues/new/choose)